My Top Clay Picks

 Firing Temperature:

 Stoneware Buff is a Mid to High fire Clay.
-It can be fired all the way to cone 10 but is recommended to fire to cone 5 or 6 with many Glazes.
+It can be fired all the way to Cone 10 but is recommended to fire to Cone 5 or 6 with many Glazes.

 Other Qualities:

-Trimming and decorating is easy if you don’t let the clay get past the leather hard stage.
+Trimming and decorating are easy if you don’t let the clay get past the leather hard stage.
 I have had no cracking so far.
 It has a nice light-yellow sand color to it after firing, and glaze colors turn out beautiful with cone 5 – 6 glazes.
 If you like to recycle, this clay is easy to recycle and wedges out well.
-The more I use this clay the more I love it.
+The more I use this clay, the more I love it.
 It’s my favorite of all the clays I have sampled so far.

 👇 For the Current Price on #46 Amaco Stoneware Buff Clay 👇